kenneym/vmd-cudagl/README.md

 	docker build -t your-container-name .

-*NOTE:* You may also pull the docker image from Docker Hub by issuing the command `docker pull mkenney1/vmd-cudagl:ubuntu16.04` or `docker pull mkenney1/vmd-cudagl:centos7`.

 #### Step 3: Run the Container
 To run the container, issue the command below.
 This will enable your container to access files in your local directory (such as .pdb files) within the container's workspace directory, and enable to the container to access the host's X-server.